- City Government

 Private Hangars at Belfast Municipal Airport

-Space is currently available at the airport for the construction of new private hangars.
+Limited space is currently available at the airport for the construction of new private hangars.
 For more information, please contact Airport Manager Kenneth Ortmann via phone at 603-970-1947, or via email or download an information packet (PDF).
 (Please note, while subletting of hangars is allowed, the Airport Manager does not maintain a comprehensive list of existing private hangars available for sublease.)

 Business Development at Belfast Municipal Airport